wchung91/p3_collab-compet/README.md

    git clone https://github.com/wchung91/p3_collab-compet.git

-3.3 Build the dockerfile.
-Run the command below in the terminal and it will create an image named rl_env.
+3.3 Inside the downloaded repository, build the dockerfile.
+Run the command below in the terminal and it will create an image named rl_env_collab.

    sudo docker build . --rm -t rl_env_collab